 If our stockholders adopt the Officer Exculpation Amendment, the Board of Directors has authorized our officers to file the Officer Exculpation Amendment with the Delaware Secretary of State, and it would become effective upon such filing.
 The Board of Directors intends to make that filing if and as soon as practicable after the Officer Exculpation Amendment is adopted.
-However, even if our stockholders adopt the Officer Exculpation Amendment, the Board of Directors may abandon the Officer Exculpation Amendment without further stockholder action prior to the effectiveness of the filing of the Officer Exculpation Amendment and, if abandoned, the Officer Exculpation Amendment will not become effective.
-If the Board of Directors abandons the Officer Exculpation Amendment, it will publicly disclose that fact and the reason for its determination.
+However, even if our stockholders adopt the Officer Exculpation Amendment, the Board of Directors may abandon the Officer Exculpation Amendment without further stockholder action prior to the effectiveness of the filing of the Officer Exculpation Amendment and, if abandoned, the Officer Exculpation Amendment, it will publicly disclose that fact and the reason for its determination.